amtoaer

 Go Generic Exploration

-The Go team released Go 1.18 Beta 1 on December 14th, officially introducing support for generics.
-See The Go Blog for more details.
+The Go team released Go 1.18 Beta 1 on December 14, officially introducing support for generics.
+For more information, see The Go Blog.
 I recently downloaded and tried it out.

 Download and Installation#